bitcoinops/bitcoinops.github.io/_topics/en/signet.md

   - title: "LND #5025 adds basic support for using signet"
     url: /en/newsletters/2021/06/02/#lnd-5025

+  - title: "Discussion about adding regular reorgs to the default signet"
+    url: /en/newsletters/2021/09/15/#signet-reorg-discussion

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: "Bitcoin Core #16411: signet support"